 Your volunteers will encompass a large swath of demographics.
 They may be young or old, from high- or low-income backgrounds, have little education or hold doctorates.
 Provide volunteer training materials accessible to all parts of this spectrum.

 Dry, dull lectures on your organization’s mission won’t inspire your volunteers.
 A group activity that relies on participants’ creativity will.
 Think outside the box to come up with fun ways to get your information across.
 Remember, this isn’t school.
 Volunteers come to you because they want to.
 Give them a reason to stay.

 Re-Examine Your Ways to Train Volunteers Every Few Months

 A smart organization adjusts all the time.
 Is there some topic that your volunteers seem to always come away from your training confused about?
 If so, change the way you handle it.
 Talk to volunteers after onboarding, and ask them what they liked and didn’t like about the process.

-This self-reflection will make your process more effective.
-If you use these volunteer training tips, your recruits will feel prepared to tackle whatever you ask them to.
+This self-reflection will make your volunteer training process more effective.
+If you use these tips, your recruits will feel prepared to tackle whatever you ask them to.
 To help yourself stay organized during the process, check out volunteer management software from Volgistics.
 Contact us today or schedule a demo to learn more.